-§17C-5-2b.
-Deferral of further proceedings for certain first offenses upon condition of participation in motor vehicle alcohol test and lock program; procedure on charge of violation of conditions.

-- (a) Except as provided in subsections (g) of this section, whenever any person who has not previously been convicted of any offense under this article or under any statute of the United States or of any state relating to driving under the influence alcohol, any controlled substance or any other drug: - (1) Notifies the court within thirty days of his or her arrest of his or her intention to participate in a deferral pursuant to this section; and - (2) Pleads guilty to or is found guilty of driving under the influence of alcohol under subsection (d), section two of this article, the court, without entering a judgment of guilt and with the consent of the accused, shall defer further proceedings and, notwithstanding any provisions of this code to the contrary, place him or her on probation, which conditions shall include that he or she successfully completes the Motor Vehicle Alcohol Test and Lock Program as provided in section three-a, article five-a of this chapter.
-Participation therein shall be for a period of at least one hundred and sixty five days after he or she has served the fifteen days of license suspension imposed pursuant to section two, article five-a of this chapter. - (b) A defendant's election to participate in deferral under this section shall constitute a waiver of his or her right to an administrative hearing as provided in section two, article five-a of this chapter. - (c) (1) If the prosecuting attorney files a motion alleging that the defendant during the period of the Motor Vehicle Alcohol Test and Lock program has been removed therefrom by the Division of Motor Vehicles, or has failed to successfully complete the program before making a motion for dismissal pursuant to subsection (d) of this section, the court may issue such process as is necessary to bring the defendant before the court. - (2) A motion alleging such violation filed pursuant to subdivision (1) of this subsection must be filed during the period of the Motor Vehicle Alcohol Test and Lock Program or, if filed thereafter, must be filed within a reasonable time after the alleged violation was committed.
+- (t) No person convicted of a felony offense under this section shall be eligible for participation in the Motor Vehicle Alcohol Test and Lock Program as described §17C-5A-3a of this code.
+Any person who is convicted of a misdemeanor offense is eligible for participation in the Motor Vehicle Alcohol Test and Lock Program as described in §17C-5A-3a of this code. - (u) For any offense for which an alternative revocation period is permitted conditioned upon participation in the Motor Vehicle Alcohol Test and Lock Program, no such alternative sentence may be imposed without the consent of the driver. - (v) Any period of revocation imposed by the Commissioner of the Division of Motor has been completed. - §17C-5-2b.
+Deferral of further proceedings for certain first offenses upon condition of participation in Motor Vehicle Alcohol Test and Lock Program; procedure on charge of violation of conditions. - (a) Except as provided in §17C-5-2b(g) of this code, whenever any person who has not previously been convicted of any offense under this article or under any statute of the United States or of any state relating to driving under the influence of alcohol, any controlled substance or any other drug: - (1) Notifies the court within thirty days of his or her arrest of his or her intention to participate in a deferral pursuant to this section; and - (2) Pleads guilty to or is found guilty of driving under the influence of alcohol under §17C-5-2(e) of this code, the court, without entering a judgment of guilt and with the consent of the accused, shall defer further proceedings and, notwithstanding any provisions of this code to the contrary, place him or her on probation, which conditions shall include that he or she successfully completes the Motor Vehicle Alcohol Test and Lock Program as provided in §17C-5A-3a of this code.
+Participation therein shall be for a period of at least one hundred sixty-five days after he or she has served the fifteen days of license suspension imposed pursuant to in §17C-5A-2 of this code, and shall be completed within one year.